The 33 Best Things To Do in Chicago

 Enjoy Live Theater

-As an artsy city and Cultural icon, Chicago hosts numerous theaters for enjoying a live play or musical.
+As an artsy city and cultural icon, Chicago hosts numerous theaters for enjoying a live play or musical.
 Head to the Shakespeare Theater to catch classic works by the literary master, or visit the Beverly Arts Center to see actors in training perform.

-The downtown theater district holds an abundance of theaters featuring off-broadway plays, traveling shows, and local creations.
+The downtown theater district holds an abundance of theaters featuring off-Broadway plays, traveling shows, and local creations.

 Bar Hop Down Rush Street